actions/stale/README.md

 #### days-before-issue-close

 Override [days-before-close](#days-before-close) but only for the idle number of days before closing the stale issues.

+If set to `-1` together with [days-before-issue-stale](#days-before-issue-stale) set to `-1`, the action will use the pull requests API exclusively to fetch items, avoiding the need for any `issues` permission in the workflow.

 Default value: unset